kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 ### Select

-SELECT defines the variables returned from your query results.
-In the primary example , `?kastle_member` is the variable we want returned, which is placed in the `subject` part of the `triple pattern`.
+`SELECT` defines the variables returned from your query results.
+In the primary example , `?kastle_member` is the variable we want returned, which is placed in the `subject` part of the triple pattern.

 ### Where